 A close study of all of Chaucer's Canterbury Tales, with special emphasis on Chaucer's language (including the pleasures of reading his poetry aloud in Middle English) and on the critical reception of his work up to the present day.
 (Credit, full course.)

 This course will focus on imaginative and innovative ways to teach writing.
 The course will offer a variety of creative writing techniques and exercises that participants can incorporate into their own English courses, as well as into other courses across the curriculum.
 It will address various concerns of writing pedagogy, including constructive criticism, motivation, and the balance of reading, analysis, exercise, and workshop.
 Students will read some pedagogical theory, but much of the course time will be practice-oriented.
 Students will have the opportunity to develop, refine, and modify (for different levels) their own exercises to present to the group.
 Each participant will also lead a workshop of at least one piece of writing.
 The course will be useful to participants' own creative ventures, as well as provide a wealth of valuable ideas to carry to the classroom.
-This course may be taken by students in either the MA or MFA track; MFA students may count it as either a literature class or a workshop.
-(Credit, full course.)
+(Credit, full course; counts as an elective class for MA students and can count as either a workshop or a literature class for MFA students.)

 The Classical Literature course this summer will focus exclusively on Greek literature (read in English translation), including Homer’s epics, drama by Aeschylus and Sophocles, didactic verse by Hesiod, lyrics by Sappho and others, and philosophical texts by Plato and Aristotle.
 These diverse texts, composed over the course of several centuries, are united by several common concerns (the nature of justice, the relationship of the individual to society, the dictates of conscience in the face of authority, e.g.) and by their participation in a literary tradition that was keenly aware of itself as such.
 (Credit, full course; covers Literature in Translation requirement.)
 Chris McDonough.

-Dante's Divine Comedy: The Poetry of Transformation.
-A close reading of Dante's 100-canto epic, with special emphasis on the relationships between Virgil's Aeneid and Dante's Comedy.
+A close reading of Dante's 100-canto Divine Comedy, with special emphasis on the relationships between Virgil's Aeneid and Dante's poem.
 We will consider both how Virgil's epic serves as Dante's poetic model and how Virgil's vision of history is corrected, revised, and fulfilled in Dante's own poem.
 (Credit, full course; covers Literature in Translation requirement.)